Joanna Harrington, BA, JD, PhD

 Area of Study / Keywords

-international law foreign relations law international organizations United Nations international human rights law interim measures international legal cooperation extradition transnational criminal law corporate criminality corruption foreign bribery non-trial resolutions deferred prosecution agreements asset recovery
+international law foreign relations law international organizations international human rights law interim measures international legal cooperation extradition transnational criminal law corporate criminality economic crime foreign bribery non-trial resolutions deferred prosecution agreements asset recovery

 About

-Joanna Harrington serves as the Associate Dean Research for the College of Social Sciences and Humanities and as Special Advisor to the Vice-President (Research and Innovation).
-She is a Professor in the Faculty of Law and holds the Eldon Foote Chair in International Business and Law.
+Joanna Harrington is a Professor and the Vice-Dean of the Faculty of Law.
+She holds the Eldon Foote Chair in International Business and Law.

-A supporter of research of relevance beyond academia, her work has been cited by the Supreme Court of Canada, the Constitution Committee of the UK House of Lords, Canada’s House of Commons Standing Committee on Justice and Human Rights, Canada’s Standing Senate Committee on Human Rights, the Parliament of Australia’s Joint Standing Committee on Trade and Investment Growth, the OECD Working Group on Bribery, the International Law Association’s Committee on International Human Rights Law and Practice, the UN Special Rapporteur on extrajudicial, summary or arbitrary executions, and in Library of Parliament briefing papers in the UK and Canada.
+The impact of her scholarship extends beyond academia to influence both policy making and legal practice.
+Her work has been cited by the Supreme Court of Canada, the Constitution Committee of the House of Lords, Canada’s House of Commons Standing Committee on Justice and Human Rights, Canada’s Standing Senate Committee on Human Rights, the Parliament of Australia’s Joint Standing Committee on Trade and Investment Growth, the OECD Working Group on Bribery, the International Law Association’s Committee on International Human Rights Law and Practice, and the UN Special Rapporteur on extrajudicial, summary or arbitrary executions.
 Media mentions include The New York Times, The South China Morning Post, CBC News, The Globe and Mail, the National Post, and Maclean’s.

-Career honours include the Canadian Bar Association-Alberta Branch & Law Society of Alberta Distinguished Service Award in Legal Scholarship 2022, the inaugural Canadian Council on International Law Scholarly Paper Award 2019, the Honourable Tevie H. Miller Teaching Excellence Award 2019, the Canadian Association of Law Teachers Prize for Academic Excellence 2018, a Fulbright Scholar Award 2016, a Killam Annual Professorship 2012, and the Martha Cook Piper Research Prize 2007.
+Honours include the Canadian Bar Association-Alberta Branch & Law Society of Alberta Distinguished Service Award in Legal Scholarship (2022), the inaugural Canadian Council on International Law Scholarly Paper Award (2019), the Canadian Association of Law Teachers Prize for Academic Excellence (2018), and a Fulbright Scholar Award (2016).
+She has received several research grants from the Social Sciences and Humanities Research Council (SSHRC), and within the University of Alberta, she is a past recipient of the Honourable Tevie H. Miller Teaching Excellence Award (2019), a Killam Annual Professorship (2012), and the Martha Cook Piper Research Prize (2007).

 Courses